osmosis-labs/osmosis/x/incentives/spec/02_state.md

   google.protobuf.Timestamp timestamp = 4; // condition for lock start time, not valid if unset value }

-message Pot {
+message Gauge {
-  uint64 id = 1; // unique ID of a Pot
+  uint64 id = 1; // unique ID of a Gauge
   QueryCondition distribute_to = 2; // distribute condition of a lock which meet one of these conditions repeated cosmos.base.v1beta1.Coin coins = 3; // can distribute multiple coins
   google.protobuf.Timestamp start_time = 4; // condition for lock start time, not valid if unset value